For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Likewise, keep an eye on your payslip in case you start repaying before reaching the income threshold.

-This way, your repayments go directly to SLC so they can stop them when you've paid the loan back in full.
+To avoid this, it can help to switch to a Direct Debit when you're in the last two years of repaying your Student Loan.
+This way, your repayments go directly to SLC so they can stop them when you've cleared the balance in full.

 Keep your contact details up to date so SLC can get in touch when you're close to repaying your Student Loan.